claudaff/generative-ai-mapmaking/README.md

 Note:

-- The better the alignment between _target_ and _source_ the better the resulting model.
+- The better the alignment between _target_ and _source_, the better the resulting model.
 - Keep in mind that the evaluation loop might take some time to execute each epoch.
 Therefore, ideally the validation set should not consist of 1000s of tiles.
 In our work we chose 100 tiles.
-- Validation is done by computing the MSE between target (ground-truth) and generated map tile (model output).
+- Validation is done by computing the MSE between target (ground-truth) and the generated map tile (model output).
 This metric only makes sense when training is done using perfectly corresponding vector data!

 ### 4. Evaluation

 After training, adjust and run `evaluateCN.py` to qualitatively evaluate the model on a test set.
-The generated map tiles are saved as a numpy array and can then if needed be stitched together.
+The generated map tiles are saved as a NumPy array and can then, if needed, be stitched together.

 Note: